jbochi/lua-resty-cassandra/README.md

 local query = "SELECT * FROM users"

-for _, rows, page in session:execute(query, nil, {auto_paging=true}) do
+for _, rows, page, err in session:execute(query, nil, {auto_paging=true}) do assert.same(5000, #rows) -- rows contains 5000 rows on each iteration in this case -- page: will be 1 on the first iteration, 2 on the second -- err: in case any fetch returns an error
-  assert.same(5000, #rows) -- rows contains 5000 rows on each iteration in this case -- page will be 1 on the first iteration, 2 on the second -- _ (the first for argument) is the current paging_state used to fetch the rows end
+  -- _: (the first for argument) is the current paging_state used to fetch the rows end
 ```